Doncaster's Free Tree Giveaway

 Field maple

-A smaller tree that provides seasonal interest with five-lobed leaves that go from a shiny green to rich autumnal gold, with sap that can make syrup.
+A larger tree that provides seasonal interest with five-lobed leaves that go from a shiny green to rich autumnal gold, with sap that can make syrup.

 Hawthorn